There’s nothing like the joy of a new relationship, when the road ahead seems sunny and bright.

-Following up from Alford’s article with what we know about adult attachment style, it seems that people with an anxious attachment style should be particularly prone to bad, mad love.
+Building on Alford’s article with what we know about adult attachment style, it seems that people with an anxious attachment style should be particularly prone to bad, mad love.
 They push their partners to become too intimate too soon because they fear the love object will slip away.
-When these relationships come to an end, the anxiously attached are driven almost immediately into another one, which they similarly pursue until it also reaches its logical, unhappy conclusion.
+When these relationships come to an end, the anxiously attached are driven almost immediately into another one, which they similarly pursue until it reaches its own logical, unhappy conclusion.

-Looking more specifically within the anxiously attached individual’s relationships, University of Western Ontario psychologist Lorne Campbell and Brunel University’s Tara Marshall (2011) identified several reasons for their being most vulnerable to bad, mad love.
-Their self-esteem is low, and although they feel positively toward their romantic partners, they fear becoming abandoned.
-As a result, the anxiously attached seek constant reassurance, emotional support, and closeness.
-Stress makes them even more emotionally needy and they can become obsessed with their partners.
+Looking more specifically within the anxiously attached’s relationships, University of Western Ontario psychologist Lorne Campbell and Brunel University’s Tara Marshall (2011) identified several reasons for their being most vulnerable to bad, mad love: Their self-esteem tends to be low, and although they feel positively toward their romantic partners, they fear becoming abandoned.
+As a result, they seek constant reassurance, emotional support, and closeness.
+Stress can make them emotionally needy and even obsessed with their partners.

-Not only do the anxiously attached carry around with them this fear of abandonment, but their thought processes can even become affected.
-In a lab task where they are asked to respond as quickly as possible to a set of names, it’s the names of their partners that brings about the most rapid reactions.
-People who are anxiously attached seem primed to see and respond quickly to the names of their loved ones as if their loved ones are constantly on their minds.
+The fear of abandonment that the anxiously attached may carry around can affect their thought processes as well: In a lab task where such individuals were asked to respond as quickly as possible to a set of names, the names of their partners brought about the most rapid reactions.
+People who are anxiously attached, it appeared, reacted to the names of their loved ones as if their loved ones were constantly on their minds.

-As shown in research by a number of different authors, including University of Massachusetts psychologist Paula Pietromonaco, the anxiously attached have more highs and lows in their relationships.
-They become distressed when their partners withdraw from them, which they inevitably do, because of the pressure that the anxiously attached place on them.
+A number of other authors, including University of Massachusetts psychologist Paula Pietromonaco, have shown that the anxiously attached have more highs and lows in their relationships.
+They may become distressed when partners withdraw from them—which they inevitably do because of the pressure placed on them in the relationship.
 Their sex lives become less rewarding, because they seem to use sex to boost their low feelings of self-esteem.
-Campbell and Marshall conclude that anxiously attached men and women are constantly scanning the relationship for signs of impending rejection by their partners, seeing even relatively innocent events as posing a threat to the relationship, and constant worry that their partners will be unavailable to them.
+Campbell and Marshall conclude that anxiously attached men and women constantly scan their relationships for signs of impending rejection by partners, seeing even relatively innocent events as posing an existential threat amid constant worry that their partners will become unavailable to them.

-People who are anxiously attached to their partners don’t spend their entire waking lives possessed by the need to keep their loved ones close at hand.
-It’s when they pick up on cues that their partner might be leaving them that their anxious attachment kicks into high gear.
-Of course, the process works two ways.
-In the interactionist model that Campbell and Marshall propose, the fact that they are so sensitive to rejection makes the anxiously attached more likely to cause their partners to retreat.
+People who are anxiously attached to their partners don’t spend their entire waking lives possessed by the need to keep their loved ones close at hand, of course—it’s when they pick up on cues that a partner might leave them that their anxious attachment kicks into high gear.
+The process works two ways, Campbell and Marshall propose, because their sensitivity rejection makes the anxiously attached more likely to cause partners to retreat.

-To sum up, here are the three best ways for you to manage bad, mad love and turn it into the positive emotion that can enrich your life and that of your romantic partners:
+Here are the three ways to manage bad, mad love and turn it into the positive emotion that can enrich your life and that of your partners:

 - Talk to your partner.
-Calmly discussing your feelings rather than acting on them will not only reassure you that your partner really does care about you, but will also help your partner gain insight into what sets you off.
+Calmly discussing your feelings, rather than acting on them, will not only reassure you that your partner really does care about you—it will also help your partner gain insight into what sets you off.
 Anxiously attached individuals may have rockier relationships, but because they actually do care about their partners, they are just as capable of intimacy as people with a more secure attachment base.

-By starting with these steps, it’s possible to grow a more stable and secure attachment base.
 People do change over their adult years, both as individuals, and as couples.
-Over time, you’ll find that your mad love doesn’t have to end badly, or even at all.
+Starting with these steps, over time you’ll find that your mad love doesn’t have to end badly, or even at all.